hueristiq/web-hacking-toolkit/README.md

 	</a>
 </p>

-A web hacking toolkit Docker image with GUI applications support.
+A web hacking toolkit docker image with GUI applications support.

 ## Resources